top of page

 • Vegetables (carrot, beans, drumstick, moringa leaves, palak, radish, chow chow, cabbage, bhindi).

-Focusing on low-GI foods is beneficial, it's also important to consider other aspects of a healthy diet, such as getting enough protein, healthy fats, vitamins, and minerals.
-A balanced approach, along with regular physical activity and managing stress, can further support your journey towards better health and fertility with PCOS.
+Focusing on low-GI foods is beneficial; it's also important to consider other aspects of a healthy diet, such as getting enough protein, healthy fats, vitamins, and minerals.

 Eat a balanced diet with complex carbohydrates, protein and healthy fats.